cancui/EMG-Signal-Processing-Library/README.md

 			 ECG_OPTIONS reference_availability_,
 			 ECG_OPTIONS autodetect_);
 ```
 This is the constructor for the ECG struct.
-It returns a pointer to the newly created struct
+It returns a pointer to the newly created struct.
 - sample_frequency_
 	* This is the constant frequency in which data will be given (the frequency which get_BPM or get_BPM_r will be called)
 - pkpk_threshold_ratio_